ampproject/amphtml/README.md

 # AMP HTML ⚡

-AMP HTML is a specified way of building web pages for static content that ensures reliably fast performance on mobile devices.
-It's made possible by the AMP JS library, which, when included in a web page, makes it easy to build fast web pages.
+AMP HTML is a way to build web pages for static content that render with reliable, fast performance.
+It is our attempt at fixing what many perceive as painfully slow page load times – especially when reading content on the mobile web.

+AMP HTML is entirely built on existing web technologies.
+It achieves reliable performance by restricting some parts of HTML, CSS and JavaScript.
+These restrictions are enforced with a validator that ships with AMP HTML.
+To make up for those limitations AMP HTML provides a set of [custom elements](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/) for rich content beyond basic HTML.

+For more info how AMP HTML works and some insights into the design, please read our blog post ["Web performance: An intervention"](https://www.ampproject.org/how-it-works/) (which may be the first AMP HTML file you ever see).

+We also have a non-technical description of what we are doing on [www.ampproject.org](https://www.ampproject.org).

 # How does AMP HTML work?